neondatabase/website/content/docs/extensions/pg-extensions.md

 - A description of what the extension does, instructions for compiling it, and any prerequisites
 - Whether an NDA or licensing agreement is necessary for Neon to provide support for your extension

-Please keep in mind that certain restrictions may apply with respect to Postgres privileges and local file system access, and Neon features such as _Autoscaling_ and _Autosuspend_ may limit the types of extensions we can support.
+Please keep in mind that certain restrictions may apply with respect to Postgres privileges and local file system access.
+Additionally, Neon features such as _Autoscaling_ and _Autosuspend_ may limit the types of extensions we can support.

 Depending on the nature of your extension, Neon may also request a liability waiver.

-Our engineers will evaluate your request and get back to you.
+Someone from Neon will contact you after our engineering team evaluates your request.

 <NeedHelp/>